NmVAson/ballet-website/_pages/about.md

 title: About
 permalink: /
 subtitle:
 profile:
-  align: right
+  align: center
-  image: prof_pic.png
+  image: logo.png
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info:

 news: true # includes a list of news items